eliottjohnson/Obsidian-Vault/Short term.md

 - [ ] Finish the CHIMERA doc
 - [ ] Read the data from TIMBER of the ion run on the 28th of september including beam size on BTVs and MWPC
 - [ ] Look at the BPM readout and MWPC readout at different energies
-- [ ] Perform quadrupole scans at 750 and 400 MeV/u
+- [x] Perform quadrupole scans at 750 and 400 MeV/u
+- [ ] Analysis quadrupole scan data
 - [ ] Save data from spill monitor and XSEC
 - [ ] Create a savedata script
 - [ ] Picoscope test